European Science Fiction Society

 Bridget Wilkinson served as a society officer for 25 years before standing down at the 2016 Eurocon, held in Barcelona, Spain.
 Before that, she ran Fans Across The World co-ordinating science fiction fans from the former Eastern Europe with their counterparts in the West.

+In addition to organising Eurocons, the ESFS also holds an annual general meeting at these conventions, where representatives from different European countries vote on nominations and winners for the European SF Awards.
+The Awards include several categories — such as Chrysalis, Achievement, Hall of Fame and European Grand Master — reflecting both emerging and lifetime contributions to European science fiction.